mrmap-community/mrmap/docs/installation/1-postgresql.md

-# PostgreSQL Database Installation
+# PostgreSQL

 This section entails the installation and configuration of a local PostgreSQL database.
-If you already have a PostgreSQL database service in place, skip to [the next section](2-redis.md).

 !!! warning
-    Please note that MySQL and other relational databases are **not** currently supported.
+    Please note that MySQL and other relational databases are currently **not** supported.

 ## Installation